OUR TOWN: Applicant Resources

 Federal Civil Rights and Your Grant Application

-In this webinar you can learn about federal Civil Rights compliance requirements when applying for a NEA grant and find guidance on how to accurately communicate your project description and plan.
+In this webinar, you will learn about federal civil rights compliance requirements when applying for a NEA grant and find guidance on how to accurately communicate your project description and plan.

 Accessibility